appseconnect/docs/_posts/Integration/SAGE300-Magento2/2020-05-23-ic-shipment-add.md

 7. Click on the `POST` Button.

-Here, in this case the Shipment generated for the SAGE Order ID is `Placeholder`.
+Here, in this case the Shipment generated for the SAGE Order ID is `318209`.

 ## Lookup Mapping: